k-mehl/COPS-public/readme.md

 To resolve the certificate problems follow this [link](https://scm.in.tu-clausthal.de/projects/redmine-git-svn-help/wiki/Resolve_SSL_certificate_error_with_Git).

+To run the simulation Matplotlib is necessary.
+Running ``simulation.py`` will give the basic impression of simulation.

 # TODO
 [ ] Graph
 [ ] Conversion of graph to adjacency matrix